How to measure emotions

 Even when an expression isn't dominant, FaceReader logs the intensity of all expressions frame by frame.
 That means you can still analyze less prominent responses or micro-expressions—like surprise during a happy moment—by exporting the data from the expression line chart.

-You can use the Project Analysis module for both within-subject and between-subject comparisons.
-For example, if participants watched two different videos, you can use the “Compare” function to visualize average responses—such as mean happiness or valence—across those stimuli.
+You can use the Project Analysis functionality for both within-subject and between-subject comparisons.
+For example, if participants watched two different videos, you can use the "Compare" function to visualize average responses—such as mean happiness or valence—across those stimuli.
 Keep in mind that for meaningful interpretation of FaceReader results, you always need to consider the context in which certain facial expressions were recorded.

 You can also compare individuals by selecting participants manually.
 For example, you might want to see how participant A and B responded to the same video.
 FaceReader includes t-tests to help identify these differences.